davidptsmith/MazeSolvingBashScripts/README.md

 tools installed.
 It runs the tests and shows how many pass or fail (as well as how long the tests took to run).

-Don't be worried that some of the tests show up as failing!
-That is to be expected – you haven't written your scripts yet, so we *expect* at least some of them to fail.
-(And most of the ones that pass must be passing only by accident.)

-As you work through the assignment, hopefully more of these tests should pass.

-The tests are not written in Bash, but in a language called Perl, which is often more convenient than Bash for writing tests in.
-There is no need for you to understand how the tests work, but you are welcome to take a look if you are interested.

-After assignments are submitted, we will run these as well as other, more stringent, tests to see how well your scripts perform on potentially unusual cases.

 ## Extension tasks

 Up to 2 marks are available for *extension tasks*, which are awarded at